AdemirIglesias/ELK_Stack_Project/README.md

 - `$ sudo docker start [container_name]` &nbsp;&nbsp;&nbsp;-To start using container
 - `$ sudo docker attach [contanier_name]`&nbsp;&nbsp;-To get a bash shell of the container

-Now you should be in the Ansible container shell, continue to the next step.
+Now you should be in the Ansible container shell, continue to the next step.<p></p>
-<p>Download the YAML files from the Anisble folder in this repository.</p>

 **Installing the ELK container**
+- Download the playbook with following command:
+  - `curl https://raw.githubusercontent.com/AdemirIglesias/ELK_Stack_Project/main/Ansible/install-elk-playbook.yml > install-elk-playbook.yml`<p></p>
 - Copy the [install-elk-playbook.yml](/Ansible/install-elk-playbook.yml) file to `/etc/ansible/roles`
 - Update the ansible hosts file to include the ELK-VM IP address like so: